Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Conclusion

 \section{Conclusion}

-Our study concluded that there is much work to achieve before establishing a contextual and unambiguous cyber threat intelligence ontology.
-Barriers to overcome include little focus on dedicated ontological cyber threat intelligence efforts that can account for the strategic, operational, and tactical levels; ambiguity in defined concepts that prevents ontology integration and adoption; extensive use of prose and limited utilization of existing taxonomies that undermine the querability of the knowledge base and the ability to perform reasoning; lack of relationships between concepts that can support interpretation and explainability; and minimal use of ontology axioms and constructs that can be used for semantic consistency checking and information inference.
+Our study concluded that there is much work to be done before achieving a contextual and unambiguous cyber threat intelligence ontology.
+Barriers to overcome include little focus on dedicated ontological cyber threat intelligence efforts that can account for the strategic, operational, and tactical levels; ambiguity in defined concepts that prevents ontology integration and adoption; extensive use of prose and limited utilization of existing taxonomies that undermine the querability of the knowledge graphs and the ability to perform reasoning; lack of relationships between concepts that can support interpretation and explainability; and minimal use of ontology axioms and expressions that can be used for consistency checking and inference.